Post-Accident Testing Sample Clauses

 Post-Accident Testing.
 All Employees Post-accident drug and alcohol testing may be conducted by the College for any employee when a work-related incident has occurred involving death, serious bodily injury or significant property/environmental damage, or the potential for death, serious bodily injury, or significant property/environmental damage, and when the employee’s action(s) or inaction(s) either contributed to the incident or cannot be completely discounted as a contributing factor.

 Post-Accident Testing.
-Post-accident testing will be conducted on employees whenever an accident occurs, regardless of whether there is an injury.
-An “accident” is an unplanned, unexpected or unintended event that occurs on City property, during the conduct of City business, during work hours, or which involves a City motor vehicle or motor vehicles used in conducting City business, or is within the scope of employment, and which results in any of the following:
+Post-accident testing will be conducted whenever an accident, as is hereinafter defined, occurs.
+For the purpose of this type of testing, the Board considers an accident an unplanned, unexpected, or unintended event that occurs on Board property, during the conduct of business, or during working hours, or which involves a Board owned vehicle or vehicle which is used within the employee’s scope of employment, and which results in any of the following:

 Post-Accident Testing.
 An employee in a test-designated position shall submit to a drug test or an alcohol test if there is evidence that the employee in the test-designated position may have caused or contributed to a serious work accident.
 A serious work accident is defined as an on-duty accident resulting in death, or serious personal injury requiring immediate medical treatment, that arises out of any of the following:

 Post-Accident Testing a.
-An employee who is involved in an accident involving a commercial motor vehicle while on duty must undergo a Post-Accident Alcohol Test if:
+An employee who is involved in an accident involving a commercial motor vehicle while on duty must undergo Post-Accident Controlled Substance Test if:

 AutoNDA by SimpleDocs

-Post-Accident Testing. .71 Post-accident drug or alcohol testing may be conducted on City employees only when there has been damage to City property, in an amount reasonably estimated at the time of the accident to exceed Five Hundred Dollars ($500) or an actual work related injury to an employee or third party has occurred, and there is reasonable suspicion (as defined in Section 109.6) that the accident, injury or damage was a direct result of the employee’s use of drugs or alcohol (except as noted in subsections 109.72 through 109.73).
+Post-Accident Testing. .71 Post-accident drug or alcohol testing may be conducted on City employees only when there has been damage to City property, in an amount reasonably estimated at the time of the accident to exceed Five Hundred Dollars ($500) or an actual work related injury to an employee or third party has occurred, and there is a reasonable belief (as defined in Section.6) that the accident, injury or damage was a direct result of the employee’s use of drugs or alcohol (except as noted in Sections .72 through.73).

 Time is Money Join Law Insider Premium to draft better contracts faster.